-Notice is hereby given that the Annual Meeting of Stockholders of Targa Resources Corp. (the "Company") will be held at 1000 Louisiana Street, Suite 4300, Houston, TX 77002 on Thursday, May 29, 2014, at 8:00 a.m.
+Notice is hereby given that the Annual Meeting of Stockholders of Targa Resources Corp. (the "Company") will be held at 1000 Louisiana Street, Suite 4300, Houston, TX 77002 on Monday, May 18, 2015, at 8:00 a.m.
 Central Time (the "Annual Meeting").
 The Annual Meeting is being held for the following purposes:

-- 1. To elect three Class I Directors, each for a term of three years. - 2.
-To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accountants for 2014. - 3.
-To approve, on an advisory basis, the compensation philosophy, policies and procedures described in the "Executive Compensation and Other Information-Compensation Discussion and Analysis" ("CD&A") section of the accompanying proxy statement, and the compensation of the Company's named executive officers as disclosed pursuant to the SEC's compensation disclosure rules, including the compensation tables. - 4.
-To consider and vote on a shareholder proposal regarding publication of a report on methane emissions, if properly presented at the meeting. - 5.
+- 1. To elect two Class II Directors, each for a term of three years. - 2.
+To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accountants for 2015. - 3.
+To consider and vote on a shareholder proposal regarding publication of a report on methane emissions, if properly presented at the meeting. - 4.
 To transact such other business as may properly come before the Annual Meeting.

 These proposals are described in the accompanying proxy materials.
-You will be able to vote at the Annual Meeting only if you were a stockholder of record at the close of business on April 1, 2014.
+You will be able to vote at the Annual Meeting only if you were a stockholder of record at the close of business on March 23, 2015.